Adaptive non-intrusive reconstruction of solutions to high-dimensional parametric PDEs: Error estimation

 Here, $I_\mathrm{C}$ denotes the tensor product interpolation operator defined in~\cite{EigelMarschall2020lognormal}, $c_I$ is the operator norm of $1-I_{\mathrm{C}}$ with respect to $\Vert\bullet\Vert_B$ and $\check{c}$ is the coercivity constant of the bilinear form $B$. \end{theorem}

 We point out, that showing coercivity of the bilinear form for the lognormal case~\ref{case:setup:lognormal} is not trivial, see Supplement~\ref{supplement:well_posedness_lognormal} for more details and references.
-Since we consider $w_N\in\mathcal{V}_N$ as well as a finite expansion $a_N$ of the diffusion coefficient $a$, the residual $\mathcal{R}(w_N)$ is itself characterized by a finite polynomial expansion.
-In particular, we have $\mathcal{R}(w_N) = f + \ddiv (r(w_N))$ for $r(w_N) := a_N\grad w_N$.
-The semi-discrete expansion
+Since we consider $w_N\in\mathcal{V}_N$ as well as a finite expansion $a_N$ of the diffusion coefficient $a$, the residual $\mathcal{R}(w_N)\in\mathcal{V}_N^*:=L^2(\Gamma,\pi;\mathcal{X}_N^*)$ is itself characterized by a finite polynomial expansion.
+In particular, we have